What is Corporate Digital Responsibility?

 - And yes, of course, Corporate Social Responsibility

 To clarify, each of these unique disciplines overlaps in some way with CDR.
 Similarly, each is also often the purview of an individual department or business unit within an organization.
 For example, Green Computing might fall under an organization’s IT department.
-On the other hand, ethical marketing or sustainable design might live within communications.
+On the other hand, ethical marketing or sustainable design might live within product or communications departments.

 Most importantly, we have established how a piecemeal approach to ethical computing falls short.
 That’s why an organizational framework is needed.

 Corporate Digital Responsibility (CDR) is a set of practices and behaviors that help an organization use data and digital technologies in ways that are perceived as socially, economically, and environmentally responsible.— The CDR Manifesto